dasch-swiss/ark-resolver-data/README.md

 This repository holds data for the DaSCH Ark Resolver service running at https://ark.dasch.swiss.

-## Add new project
+## How to add a new project?

+Create a new branch and do the following:

-1. Add the new project to the `data/shortcodes.md` file and assigning it a free project shortcode.
+1. Add the new project to the `data/shortcodes.csv` file and assigning it a free project shortcode.

 2. Add the new shortcode to the `data/dasch_ark_registry.ini` file, following existing entries.

-3. Add a new test to the `tests/` directory with the name `shortcode_test.tavern.yaml`.
+3. Add a new test to the `tests/` directory with the name `test_shortcode.tavern.yaml`.
+   See existing tests for guidance.

+4. Create a new PR.

 ## Requirements